BIGJRA/BIGJRA.github.io/rejuv.md

 |Uproar     |2 Green Shards |

 There is an Audino breeder towards the top: every time you beat them, you will get 3 *Exp.
-Candy S.* Once you’re ready, we can take care of some side quests.
+Candy S.* Once you're ready, we can take care of some side quests.

 At some point, level your Cherubi to Level 25 so that it evolves into